feldera/storage-design/README.md

 that it has been fully written out to disk.
 If we crash during writing a batch we may end up with a partially written batch.
 However, this is not a problem for consistency as long as we never add a batch to a spine that has not been fully written (with fsync) to disk.
 Having partial batches on disk may be a problem as we potentially need to garbage collect them if we crash during writing one.
-Note that looking at checkpoints won't be enough for garbage collection as we can potentially have a fully written batch that just hasn't been added to a spine yet if we crash in-between the two operations.
-Another way to avoid the garbage collection would be to have e.g., incremental file-names for batches such that we naturally overwrite a partial/incomplete batch in a restart.
+Note that looking at checksums won't be enough for garbage collection as we can potentially have a fully written batch that just hasn't been added to a spine yet (if we crash in-between these two operations).
+Another way to avoid the garbage collection would be to have e.g., incremental file-names for batches such that we just overwrite a partial/incomplete batch on a restart (scary).

-The second object is the spine, the spine is mutable over time and logically (for consistency) we can think of it as just a bag of batches and operations to add and remove batches from the spine.
+The second object is the spine, the spine is mutable over time and as an abstraction for consistency we can think of it as just a bag of batches and operations to add and remove batches from the spine.
 We can durably persist the spine (bag of batches) to the disk as a separate file and ensure that it has been fully written out to disk (by writing to a temporary file first + fsync + rename with old file which is atomic).
 This avoids the problem of having partially written spine meta-data.
-However, this is not enough since we have many spines in a dbsp program, and we need to have the dbsp entire state which includes all spines in a consistent state.
+However, this is not enough since we have many spines in a dbsp program, and we need to have the entire dbsp state (all spines) consistent.

 There are different ways to solve this problem: